I was a better entrepreneur at 12 years-old.

 In the small, upstate New York town I grew up in, Thursday was recycling day.

-Every Wednesday night the town folk would collect all their bottles and cans from around the house to put on the curb in blue recycling bins, to be picked up the next morning.
+Every Wednesday night, the town folk would collect all their bottles and cans from around the house to put on the curb in blue recycling bins, to be picked up the following day.

 Dirty and cracked by years of abuse from weather and indifferent garbage collectors, the blue bins were, to most people, nothing more than an eyesore in our quaint town.